robert-hardy/statistical_inference/PITCHME.md

 > Given the HH data I have updated my estimate.

-> Now I calculate that there is a 69% chance that the coin is biased.
+> There is now a 69% chance the coin is biased.

 Kruschke calls this _reallocating credibility_.